The Genius: Black Garnet: Episode 12: Same Numbers Hunt

 The final match consists of three games, with Same Numbers Hunt being the new game.
 The other two of which have been played in previous Death Matches were Twelve Janggi and Betting Rock, Paper, Scissors.
 Same Numbers Hunt is a memory and arithmetic game played on a board with 4x4 flip squares labelled with the letters A-P. Players are initially shown the back of all the 16 squares for 5 seconds and have to memorize them.
 The back of each labelled square contains a digit or math operator.
 The dealer then reveals a number picked randomly from a lotto machine and the player who buzzes in first has 5 seconds to call out the 3 lettered squares that would make up a valid expression (in the right order) that would get that number.
 The called out squares are flipped over to verify, before being flipped back again.
-Each correct answer gains 1 point, and an incorrect answer gives the opponent 1 point.
+Each correct answer gains 1 point, and an incorrect answer gives the opponent a chance to call out the answer without a time limit.
 Another number is then picked the lotto machine.
 The first player to reach 10 points wins the game.